-For any number from 1 to 9, find the number that makes 10 when added to the given number, e.g., by using objects or drawings, and record the answer with a drawing or equation.
+Find the number that makes 10 when given a number 1-9.
+Record the answer with a drawing or equation.

-Code Digital Student Experience Code Teacher Resources U9 Computations and Algebraic Thinking - Part Part Whole Addition Stories U10 Dogs and Cats on Mats (up to 10) U10 Computations and Algebraic Thinking - "Part Part Whole in New Orleans" (1-10) U12 Ten or Not Ten U10 Computations and Algebraic Thinking - Part Part Whole Addition Stories U13 Whole in the Hand U12 Computations and Algebraic Thinking - "Part Part Whole in New Orleans" (1-10) U18 Decomposing House with Pictures U12 Computations and Algebraic Thinking - Making Ten Using Tens Frames U18 Decomposing House U12 Computations and Algebraic Thinking - Identifying Addends Using Tens Frames U19 Relative Magnitude with Part Part Whole U13 Computations and Algebraic Thinking - "Chicago Pizza Blues" (within 10) U20 Start, Change, Result U13 Computations and Algebraic Thinking - Subtraction Within Ten U20 Adding with Addend Cards U14 Computations and Algebraic Thinking - "Chicago Pizza Blues" (within 10) U22 Beading the Difference U14 Computations and Algebraic Thinking - Whole Part Part Subtraction Stories (within 10)
+Code Digital Student Experience Code Teacher Resources U9 Computations and Algebraic Thinking - "Part Part Whole in New Orleans" (1-10) U9 Roll to Find the Whole U9 Computations and Algebraic Thinking - Part Part Whole Addition Stories U10 Dogs and Cats on Mats (up to 10) U10 Computations and Algebraic Thinking - "Part Part Whole in New Orleans" (1-10) U12 Ten or Not Ten U10 Computations and Algebraic Thinking - Part Part Whole Addition Stories U13 Whole in the Hand U12 Computations and Algebraic Thinking - "Part Part Whole in New Orleans" (1-10) U18 Decomposing House with Pictures U12 Computations and Algebraic Thinking - Making Ten Using Tens Frames U18 Decomposing House U12 Computations and Algebraic Thinking - Identifying Addends Using Tens Frames U19 Relative Magnitude with Part Part Whole

-For any number from 1 to 9, find the number that makes 10 when added to the given number, e.g., by using objects or drawings, and record the answer with a drawing or equation.
+Find the number that makes 10 when given a number 1-9.
+Record the answer with a drawing or equation.